 If you’ve had surgery on any major body part (back, knee, neck, shoulder, etc) you probably should NOT do classes without doing privates first.
 You will almost certainly need modifications, and you need to give yourself time to learn what they are.
 It will be extremely important for you to focus on correct form, and you’ll learn this quicker in a private.
 The big thing after any surgery or injury (even years later) is that it is very easy to re-injure.
 Taking privates to learn proper form and modifications will help to minimize the risk of re-injury.

-There are a few things that students should be able to do in order to take a class – raise hands over head, kneel for a few minutes at a time, quickly go from laying to sitting, to name a few.
+There are a few things that students should be able to do in order to take a class – raise hands over head, kneel for a few minutes at a time, quickly go from laying to sitting, reach your arm over your head and keep your arms in a plank pose, to name a few.
 You will also need to be able to change your own springs, move the footbar and pick up your accessories (up to 13 pounds).
 If you cannot do these things, they you are a candidate for private Pilates training.

 We’ve seen success stories!
 We have seen clients with back, shoulder & knee injuries successfully transition into class after privates.
 It is possible to take classes after serious injuries or surgeries, but it takes some preparation, hard work and at least a handful of privates.